NDobricic/LELA/docs/WEB_APP.md

    - Type text directly in the input box, OR
    - Upload a file (txt, pdf, docx, html)

-2. **Upload Knowledge Base**
+2. **Upload Knowledge Base** (optional)
-   - Upload a JSONL file containing entities
+   - Upload a JSONL file containing entities, or skip to use YAGO 4.5 (auto-downloaded on first use)
    - Format: `{"id": "...", "title": "...", "description": "..."}`

 3. **Configure Pipeline**